cityjson/website/tutorials/flatcitybuf.md

   --attr-index height --attr-branching-factor 128
 ```

-The larger the branching factor, the more nodes are fetch per one round trip to the server.
-In many case especially over HTTP, the round trip time dominates the total time more than the time to fetch redundant nodes.
+The larger the branching factor, the more nodes are fetched per one round trip to the server.
+In many cases, especially over HTTP, the round trip time dominates the total time more than the time to fetch redundant nodes.

 **Recommendations:**

 - **Default (256)**: Good balance for most datasets
 - **Higher (512-1024)**: For query-heavy applications with huge datasets (100GB or more)
-- **Lower (64-128)**: For datasets with relatively small size (10GB or less)
+- **Lower (64-128)**: For datasets with a relatively small size (10GB or less)

 #### Cardinality of attributes

-Since the attribute index is a B+tree, the attribute having higher cardinality (more unique values) will be better for indexing while lower cardinality attributes will be less efficient or sometimes not worth indexing.
-As extreme example, if you have an attribute with only 2 unique values (e.g. true/false), you don't get any benefit from indexing it.
+Since the attribute index is a B+tree, attributes with higher cardinality (more unique values) will be better for indexing, whilst lower cardinality attributes will be less efficient or sometimes not worth indexing.
+As an extreme example, if you have an attribute with only 2 unique values (e.g. true/false), you won't get any benefit from indexing it.

-### HTTP and cloud optimization
+### HTTP and cloud optimisation

 #### Range request batching

-Once the reader is initialised, the reader fetch features from the server when it's called with `next()` method or relevant iterators (depending on which language you are using).
-If you use something like `collect()`, this fetch all features at once, which is not efficient.
-We recommend to use streaming approach instead (use `next` to fetch features when needed)
+Once the reader is initialised, the reader fetches features from the server when it's called with the `next()` method or relevant iterators (depending on which language you are using).
+If you use something like `collect()`, this fetches all features at once, which is not efficient.
+We recommend using a streaming approach instead (use `next` to fetch features when needed)

 **Good:**